 Media and Entertainment (M&E) contracts often have explicit and implicit promises, making it difficult to determine whether the license of their IP is distinct from other promised goods and services, and therefore a separate performance obligation.
-The ability for a customer to make use of the licensed IP without the purchase of other promised goods and services will likely indicate that the two promised goods and services are separate and distinct.
+The ability for a customer to make use of the licensed IP without the purchase of other promised goods and services is an indicator that the two promised goods and services may be separate and distinct.
 M&E entities must look closely at the details of their contracts containing licensed IP to determine the nature of their obligations.
-Because of these challenges, high levels of professional judgement are required, and careful consideration should be given to each unique circumstance.
+A high level of professional judgement is required, and careful consideration should be given to each unique circumstance.

-For more information on evaluating contracts for distinct goods and services, the following RevenueHub articles provide additional insight:
+For more information on evaluating contracts for distinct goods and services, see:

 - Identifying Promised Goods & Services

 - Distinct within the Context of the Contract